cncf/tag-security/governance/blog-guidelines.md

 Welcome to the Security TAG (STAG) Blog!
 Our blog is a platform for sharing insights, experiences, and knowledge about Cloud Native software and the community.
 We encourage contributions from community members to help educate, inspire, and engage others.
 To ensure quality and consistency, we have established the following guidelines for content creation, submission review, and the overall value to the community.

+## Proposal

+Everyone is welcome to propose a new blog post using the [blog submission template](https://github.com/cncf/tag-security/blob/main/.github/ISSUE_TEMPLATE/blog-submission.md).
+Blog article proposals are meant to capture the intent of authoring one of many topics covered below.

 ## Content Creation

 ### Topics